rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## FAQ

-### Understanding Dynamic Arguments
+### How do dynamic arguments work in NgxLoadWith?

 Dynamic arguments are important when using `NgxLoadWith`.
-They let `NgxLoadWith` accept a function that gives back an Observable and allow you to use the [ngxLoadWithArgs] input for sending dynamic arguments.
+They let `NgxLoadWith` accept a function that gives back an Observable and allow you to use the `args` input for sending dynamic arguments.
 This makes `NgxLoadWith` very handy when handling complex situations of fetching data.

 Imagine you have a situation where your data loading depends on certain variables like route parameters.
 When these variables change, you need to load the data again. `NgxLoadWith` does this job for you automatically.
 It notices changes in arguments and starts the right data fetching function.